periklis/nix-config/README.md

 # Nix-Config

 This project defines my declarative multi-machine macOS machine configuration.
-It is based [nix](https://github.com/nixos) and [nix-darwin](https://github.com/lnl7/nix-darwin) and makes use of submodules for tracking dependencies.
+It is based [nix][nixos] and [nix-darwin][nix-darwin] and makes use of submodules for tracking dependencies.

 # Rationale